DrewErskine/DrewErskine-Resume/README.md

 - **HTML**
 - **CSS**
 - **Google Fonts**
+- **Bootstrap**
+- **Vercel**

 ## Description

-This project is a personal portfolio website built using React.
+This project is a personal portfolio website built using React and Next.js.
 It aims to showcase my skills, projects, experience, and contact information in a visually appealing and responsive manner.
 The site is designed with modern web technologies and focuses on user interaction and accessibility.

 ---